LoginRadius/python-sdk/README.md

-<h6 id="UpsertEmail-put-"> Upsert Email (PUT)</h6>
+<h6 id="UpsertEmail-put-"> Merge Email (PUT)</h6>
- This API is used to add/upsert another emails in account profile by different-different email types.
-If the email type is same then it will simply update the existing email, otherwise it will add a new email in Email array.
+ This API is used to add/merge another emails in account profile by different-different email types.
+If the email type is same, then it will update the existing email, otherwise it will add a new email in Email array.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/upsert-email)

  ```